noxthot/ss22_julia_workshop/pages/hpc/pi.md

 # Not the most efficient way of computing $\pi$

-As you very well know, there are a lot of ways to compute $\pi$.
+As we very well know, there are a lot of ways to compute $\pi$.
 There is even a [blog entry](https://julialang.org/blog/2017/03/piday/) in the Julia blog for that.
 Nevertheless, we decided for a different method (that is part of the introductory courses on [JuliaAcademy](https://juliaacademy.com/)).

 A circle with radius $r$ has an area of
 $$A_{circle} = \pi r^2$$
 and the square that encases it
 $$A_{square} = 4 r^2.$$

-The ratio between the area of the circle and the area of the square is therefore
+The ratio between the area of the circle and the area of the square is
 $$
 \frac{A_{circle}}{A_{square}} = \frac{\pi r^2}{4 r^2} = \frac{\pi}{4}
 $$
-and we can define $\pi$ as
+and therefore we can define $\pi$ as
 $$
 \pi = 4\frac{A_{circle}}{A_{square}}.
 $$